ckswilliams/modOpenREM/docs/upgrade-offline.rst

 Upgrade an offline OpenREM installation
 ***************************************

-Upgrading from OpenREM version 0.6 or later requires new Python packages to be available, as well as the latest version of OpenREM.
+Upgrading OpenREM requires new Python packages to be available as well as the latest version of OpenREM.
 These can be downloaded on any computer with Python 2.7 installed and an internet connection, though if you have trouble when installing the packages you might need to use a similar computer to the one you are installing on - same operating system and matching 32-bit or 64-bit.